MissNissi/NewToGit/README.md

 Trying to get changes from another machine

 <br />
-//Hm.. did you succeed in making changes?
+//Hm.. did you succeed in making changes??